 Health Care and Social Assistance forms the largest industry by employment in the state of North Carolina, and it’s also the fastest growing.
 Medical managers are fully onboard that overall trend.

 The North Carolina Department of Commerce estimates that the number of healthcare administrators in the state will grow by 16.2 percent between 2018 and 2028.
 That equates to 1,010 openings per year across the state, both from new job creation and turnover in existing positions.

 Healthcare Administration Salaries in North Carolina by Location

-Although Raleigh is the third largest region in the state for healthcare administration employment, BLS did not release salary estimates for 2018.
-That leaves Durham-Chapel Hill with the highest median salary in the state at $117,160, while the best area for the top ten percent is Charlotte, paying $205,220 per year.
+Although it’s the third largest region in the area, Raleigh comes in second for healthcare administration employment.
+But it’s Durham-Chapel Hill that offers the highest median salary in the state at $125,040. the best area for the top ten percent is Greensboro, paying $205,360 per year.

 Across North Carolina, healthcare administrators working in urban areas generally enjoy salaries exceeding the national median, while those in smaller towns or rural areas have compensation below that number.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the North Carolina Department of Commerce and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database – https://projectionscentral.com/Projections/LongTerm.